dereel/dereel.com.au/source-code/index.md

 Simply send me an email (`scottw at gmail dot com`) requesting to be a collaborator and tell me what your [Github](http://github.com) username is.
-You can of course fork the Dereel project and submit your changes to your owb fork and then send me an email to merge them.
+You can of course fork the Dereel project and submit your changes to your own fork and then send me an email to merge them.